arunqa/www.surveilr.com-fork/lib/service/qualityfolio/qualityfolio-service-watchtower-content/test-results/test-result-FII-OPSU-FN-RES-0005.md

   - "screenshots/login_successful.png"
 ---

-# Test Result for FII-OPSU-FN-ADR-0008: Ensure that the session name field within the "Create new audit session" popup adheres to a uniform character limit.
+# Test Result for FII-OPSU-ADR-FN-TC-0004: Check whether the Audit - AICPA page contains SOC2 TYPE1 and SOC2 TYPE2 title, image, description, see Details and control count or not.

 ## Execution Details